-When is Avatar 2 coming out?
-So far, we’ve been waiting 12 years for another chance to visit Pandora for James Cameron’s epic sci-fi sequel.
+What is the Avatar 2 release date?
+We’ve been waiting 13 years for another chance to visit Pandora for James Cameron’s epic science fiction movie sequel.
 In 2009, Cameron dazzled us all by bringing the planet Pandora, and Na’Vi, and all those colourful animals and lush forestry to life.
-It was a technical wonder, a blockbuster that obliterated box office records, and sequels were confirmed soon after it premiered.
+The adventure movie was a technical wonder, a blockbuster that obliterated box office records, and sequels were confirmed soon after it premiered.

 In fact, talk of follow ups predates Avatar itself, going back to 2006 when director Cameron said he’d like to do two more if the first was a success.
-Needless to say, becoming the highest grossing movies of all-time for a decade counts as successful, and now we’ve no less than four sequels to look forward to.
-But, whatever about Avatars three-through-five, where’s Avatar 2?
+Needless to say, becoming the highest grossing movie of all-time for a decade counts as successful, and now we’ve no less than four sequels to look forward to.
+But, whatever about Avatars three-through-five, where’s the Avatar 2 release date?

-Well, that’s kind of a long story, and we’ve scanned every interview and news report about Cameron’s elusive cinematic franchise to bring you everything that’s worth knowing.
-Who’s in it, what it’s going to be about, when it was filmed, and, most importantly, when you can expect to be scoffing popcorn in a cinema, waiting for the lights to go down.
+Well, that’s kind of a long story, and we’ve scanned every interview on Avatar: The Way of Water to bring you everything that’s worth knowing.
+Who’s in it, what it’s going to be about, the Avatar 2 trailer, and, most importantly, when you can expect to be scoffing popcorn in a cinema, waiting for the lights to go down.

-Many of the original cast are returning for follow ups, having signed on to do multiple movies in the franchise.
+Many of the original cast are returning, having signed on to do multiple movies in the franchise.
 This means we can expect to see Zoe Saldana, Sam Worthington, Sigourney Weaver, Michelle Rodriguez, CCH Pounder, Matt Gerald, and, yes, even Stephen Lang.
 Although he died in the first Avatar, Lang’s Colonel Miles Quaritch is set to be a recurring antagonist.

 “I’m not going to say exactly how we’re bringing him back, but it’s a science fiction story, after all,” Cameron told Deadline in 2013 about Lang’s return.
 “His character will evolve into really unexpected places across the arc of our new three-film saga.
 I really look forward to working with such a gifted actor, who’s also become a good friend.”